 Every life has a purpose.
 Every person has a story.
 What's yours?
-This is a quiet place to read stories, and a safe place to share and see the significance of your story.
+This is a quiet place to read, and a safe place to share and see the significance of your story.
 Come on in.
 Get cozy.
 Relax and enjoy!

 Welcome!
 My name is Amy.
-I'm a writer, photographer, and storyteller.
+I'm a photographer, writer, and hopeful photography venue and wedding venue owner.
 My greatest passion is to help you see the significance of your story.
 Make yourself at home, take a peek around the site, and pop on over to the Meet Amy page if you'd like to learn more about my story.
 I'm so glad you're here.

 Last summer, I received an email invite to go square dancing at Art House North, a community in Saint Paul launched and led by my favorite singer/songwriter, Sara Groves.
 I didn’t go, but wished I did.
 All reports suggested it was a grand time!

 So this summer when I got the notice that Art House North was doing another night of square dancing, I thought twice.
 I kept the email in my inbox for a week or two, but ultimately deleted it because an out-of-town event was going to make it nearly impossible for me to go.